CustomInfinity/player-pings-webapp/README.md

 ## Getting started

 This is a [Meteor](https://www.meteor.com/) app, so, hey, that's fun!
 Keeping in sync with the database is trivial, and also incredibly insecure, but that's okay.
-Afte all, what's security among friends?
+After all, what's security among friends?

 After you install Meteor, navigate to the app's root directory and run `meteor`.
 That'll start a local copy of the app on [localhost:3000](http://localhost:3000).